Last Updated on April 8, 2023 by Nicole

 Segway Tour of Madrid

 We slept late and started our day with coffee, sandwiches, and baked goods from the coffee shop below us.
 Then, we headed out on our Segway Tour.
-This tour was 90 minutes and focused on the City centre.
+This tour was 90 minutes and focused on the City centre, including Old Town Madrid.
 It was offered by Madrid Segway.

 This was a total guilty pleasure on my part.
 When I thought about my incredibly well coifed girlfriends in their stylish outfits, I couldn’t help book this tour.
 And, they didn’t disappoint!
 From the moment they had to sport a hair net underneath their helmet, I knew that I had booked a winner.
 Some hopped on the Segway with abandon ready to knock over locals who were not quick enough to get out of their way.
 Others clung white knuckled to their Segways with such focus that I almost felt bad.
 Only one fell off (ass over tea kettle is the saying that comes to mind), but at a virtual stop so injury was avoided.
 I must admit that I have a crazy smile plastered on my face as I remember and write this.
 It was fantastic.

 After our Segway tour, we stumbled up a restaurant called the Taste Gallery, right next to San Miguel Market.
 This restaurant was an absolute treat.
-We had an amazing tapas meal with a ridiculous amount of food, sangria and wine.
+We had an amazing tapas meal with a ridiculous amount of food (in particular amazing charcuterie board spreads), sangria and wine.
 It was inexpensive and filled with locals.
 I would return again without hesitation.

 We headed to the Literary Quarter to a restaurant called Vi Cool.
 The food was spectacular.
 The menu was primarily tapas but not traditional tapas.
 The menu was filled with items with new and edgy flavours that were exciting and fun to eat.
 Again, the prices were very reasonable.
 The restaurant was in a cool area with lots of bars and dining options.
 The only criticism would be that the atmosphere and decor in the restaurant were not of the same quality as the food (our table was in the basement).
 Regardless, I would recommend this restaurant without hesitation.